Magnetic ground states of a model for (TM)Nb$_3$S$_6$, TM=Co, Fe, Ni: Introduction

 The precise magnetic structure of (TM)Nb$_3$S$_6$ remains elusive, but the works by Ghimire\cite{ghimire2018large} and Tenasini\cite{tenasini2020giant}, in particular, suggest that there is a connection between the magnetic structure and the electronic structure, giving rise to non-trivial topology and a large AHE.
-In the present work, we propose magnetic ground states for a model of the (TM)Nb$_3$S$_6$ systems.
-We find that, depending on the ratio of coupling constants, the ground state can be either a non-collinear, non-coplanar AFM with non-zero chirality, or a spiral state with a wavevector that is in general incommensurate with the in-plane lattice constant.
-In addition, the spiral state has zero chirality and is invariant under the combination of ${\mathcal T}$ and ${\mathcal R}$.
-This makes the contribution to the AHE from a real-space chirality and the Berry phase vanish, and the planar magnetic state in (TM)Nb$_3$S$_6$ cannot yield a nonzero AHE\cite{takatsu2010,chen2014anomalousMn3Ir}.
+In the present work, we look for magnetic order as a possible source for a non-zero AHE.
+We propose magnetic ground states for a model of the (TM)Nb$_3$S$_6$ systems.
+We find that, depending on the ratio of coupling constants, the ground state can be either a non-collinear, non-coplanar AFM with non-zero chirality, or spiral states $1q$ and $2q$ defined, respectively, by a single wavevector ${\mathbf q}$ or by two wavevectors $\mathbf{q}$ and ${\mathbf q}_2$ in the first Brillouin Zone (BZ), and in particular $\mathbf{q}_2$ is in general incommensurate with the in-plane lattice constant.
+In addition, the spiral states have zero chirality: the $1q$ state is invariant under the combination of ${\mathcal T}$ and ${\mathcal R}$.
+This makes the contribution to the AHE from a real-space chirality and the Berry phase vanish, and the $1q$ magnetic state in (TM)Nb$_3$S$_6$ cannot yield a nonzero AHE\cite{takatsu2010,chen2014anomalousMn3Ir}.
+The $2q$ state is more complicated: it is in general non-coplanar and has a local chirality that does not vanish, but the average chirality over many plaquettes vanishes, which implies that the AHE will, too.
 This means that the AHE can be a discriminant of the magnetic ground states.
-The ground state we find for a large range of interaction parameters is consistent with the ground state obtained from electronic structure calculations including spin-orbit interactions\cite{hyowon}.
-We also investigate the spin wave spectrum and point out some distinct features in the two competing ground states.
+The ground state we find for a range of interaction parameters is consistent with the ground state obtained from electronic structure calculations including spin-orbit interactions\cite{hyowon}.
 The paper is organized as follows.
-In Sec.~\ref{sec:methods} we introduce the magnetic Hamiltonian, and in \ref{subsec:statics} we introduce general variational ground states for the two different candidate states.
-We derive the equation of motion for spin waves in \ref{subsec:dynamics}, with some of the more cumbersome derivations in an Appendix.
-We present our results in section~\ref{sec:results} with the statics in Sec.~\ref{subsec:r_statics} and dynamics in Sec.~\ref{subsec:dynamics}; Sec.~\ref{sec:discussion} contains conclusions and summary.
+In Sec.~\ref{sec:methods} we introduce the magnetic Hamiltonian, and in \ref{sec:results} we discuss finite-temperature atomistic simulations, and introduce general variational ground states for the different candidate states.
+We present our results in section~\ref{sec:results}, and Sec.~\ref{sec:discussion} contains conclusions and summary.